Imagine a future where families can go to the roof to collect food for dinner. A daydream.

 Mutual assistance of green roofs

-The performance of solar panels, on the other hand, increases because green roof systems provide evaporative cooling and improve the efficiency of the panels' energy production, even in an environment that can reach high temperatures such as those of a roof.
+The performance of solar panels, on the other hand, increases because green roof systems provide evaporative cooling and improve the efficiency of the energy production of the panels, even in an environment that can reach high temperatures such as those of a roof.